October 27, 2023

 Pricing can vary a lot based on location, charging network, and the type of charger used.
 Local energy prices and regulations are also important factors to consider.
 While some businesses and municipalities offer free public charging as a perk, these free stations often have long lines and frequent outages.
 Relying on free public charging isn’t a viable option.

-At-home charging remains an affordable and efficient way to charge an EV.
-There is a pricing difference of at least $0.04 per kWh, and often significantly more, when compared to public Level 2 charging, and it can be as little as one-third of the cost when compared to DC fast charging.
 However, fast charging can offer a more convenient experience.
 Since Level 2 charging requires anywhere from four to ten hours to fully charge a battery, it’s only a viable option for charging your vehicle whenever you can leave your EV parked for several hours at a time.

-If you can’t afford to wait for your vehicle to charge, spending a few more cents to use a public DC fast charging station may be worth it.
-Public stations also expand your driving radius by giving you access to more locations where you can top off your battery and extend your travels before returing home.
+According to Tom Bowen, President of Qmerit Solutions: “If you can’t afford to wait for your vehicle to charge, spending a few more cents to use a public DC fast charging station may be worth it.
+Public stations also expand your driving radius by giving you access to more locations where you can top off your battery and extend your travels before returning home.”

-Long-Term EV Charging Cost Analysis
+Calculating Long-Term EV Charging Costs

 How much does it cost to charge an electric vehicle in the long term?
 The answer depends on your personal driving habits and charging patterns.